 How Depth Psychology in Recovery Works

 As the addict builds a relationship with his unconscious, he begins to understand why some relationships, dreams, and/or symbols are so much more potent than others.
-Over time he comes to realize that his symptoms (e.g. depression or anxiety) are less problems to be overcome than messages to be attended to.
+Over time he comes to realize that his symptoms (e.g. depression or anxiety) are fewer problems to be overcome than messages to be attended to.
 He learns that anxiety is overcome not by suppression but via self-understanding.
 What is it trying to tell me?
 When we really face our symptoms and unpack their meaning at a substance abuse treatment program, we are transformed.

 Addiction Recovery At Rockland Recovery